emre-02/portfolio/README.md

 ### Mental Health & Technology Usage Analysis
 [Publication](https://www.kaggle.com/code/yunusemreoztrk/mental-health-technology-usage-analysis)

 By performing data analysis, the impact of technology use on human health was observed.
-While analyzing the data, the problem was identified and data quality control, statistical analysis, visualizations and correlation analysis were performed and the result was reached.
+While analyzing the data, the problem was identified and data quality control, statistical analysis, visualizations, and correlation analysis were performed and the result was reached.

 ![Mental Health](https://i.hizliresim.com/bfti84u.png)